dobtco/wintersmith-knowledge-base/contents/articles/dashboard/accounts/signup_and_login.md

 ## Forgot password

-If you forgot your password, simply click the question mark on the right side of where you would normally enter your password.
+If you forgot your password, simply click the "Forgot your password?" link.
 Then, follow the prompts to reset your password.

 ![screenshot](../images/forgot_password.png)

+## Enabling two-factor authentication

+Two-factor authentication provides enhanced security by requiring an extra step for authentication.

+See the [Two-factor authentication](two_factor_auth.html) article for details.

 ---

 ## My password isn't working

 If your password isn't working, make sure that you're signing in with the correct email address and double check that caps lock is off.
-If it still isn't working, click the `Forgot your password?` question mark (see above) to reset your password.
+If it still isn't working, click the "Forgot your password" link to reset your password.

 ## I'm having trouble resetting my password